-This year the Swiss-American brand will bring to market its new family of Hamilton Jazzmaster Seaview dressy sports watches.
-Available as a 42 mm GMT, huge 46 mm Automatic, as well as the medium-sized 42 mm Hamilton Jazzmaster Seaview AutoChrono (ref.
+The sporty Jazzmaster Seaview collection is available as a 42-mm GMT, huge 46-mm Automatic three-hander, as well as the medium-sized 42 mm Hamilton Jazzmaster Seaview AutoChrono (ref.
 H37646331) version that is briefly reviewed here.
-Priced at around $1.5K, the new range will be one of the most affordable offers in Hamilton’s current model lineup.
+Priced at around $1.5K, the new range will be one of the most affordable offers in Hamilton’s current lineup.

-As you may already know, an overwhelming number of so called “affordable” automatic chronographs are powered by a rather cheap ETA 2892 base movement.
+As you may already know, an overwhelming majority of the so-called “affordable” automatic chronographs is powered by nothing more impressive than a cheap ETA 2892 base movement.

-This kind of marriage lets watchmaking brands to obtain a dirt-cheap (especially if you compare the wholesale price of the modified caliber to the retail price of a watch that is often higher than $1000 USD) movement for their watches, but predictably reduces the reliability of the product and makes it more difficult to fix the caliber if something unexpectedly breaks down: not only parts are more difficult to find, but also not every service professional is trained to fix add-on modules made by brands other than ETA S/A.
+This kind of marriage lets watchmaking brands to obtain a dirt-cheap (especially if you compare the wholesale price of the modified caliber to the retail price of a watch that is often higher than $1000) movement for their products, but predictably reduces the reliability of the product and makes it more difficult to fix the caliber if something unexpectedly breaks down: not only parts are more difficult to find, but also not every service professional is trained to fix add-on modules made by brands other than ETA S/A.

 Also, while the cal.
 7750 has its sub-dials located at “12,” “6” and “9” o’clock, the cal.
 7753 features the “3-6-9” configuration: so, it’s basically a matter of personal preferences.

 For some unknown reason, the caliber is also slightly more expensive than its sibling, but the price differential is usually absorbed by the retail price of an assembled watch.

-From the visual perspective, the watch has a very distinctive (some may call it “polarizing, especially, the rose gold-plated model that features black dial with Cotes de Geneve decoration and a sporty black leather strap,) appearance: it certainly one of those “poor man’s Rolex” that has flooded the market during the last decade.
+From the visual perspective, the AutoChrono has a surprisingly distinctive (some may call it “polarizing, especially, the rose gold-plated model that features a black dial with Cotes de Geneve decoration and a sporty black leather strap,) appearance: it certainly one of those “poor man’s Rolex” that has flooded the market during the last decade.